oVirt/ovirt-site/source/release/3.5/index.html.md

 ### oVirt Log Collector

+fixed in second beta

+* engine-log-collector help default logfile path does not make sense
+ - missing sosreport.html from postgresql-report-admin
+ fixed in alpha

 * [engine-log-collector] problem with sos3 on rhel7 as general.all_logs no longer exist
  - "rhsc-log-collector" takes too long even to prompt for the REST API password before it actually start collecting information from selected servers